-Whether it’s a personal goal to complete your bachelor’s degree or a necessity to remain viable in an increasingly competitive marketplace, an online undergraduate degree – business administration establishes a skill level that positions you for career growth.
-According to Dr. Joseph Cappa, executive director of undergraduate business programs and social sciences at SNHU, Our online BS in Business Administration provides an opportunity to combine work/life experience with academic synergy.
+Whether it's a personal goal to complete your bachelor's degree or a necessity to remain viable in an increasingly competitive marketplace, an online undergraduate degree in business administration establishes a skill level that positions you for career growth.
+According to Dr. Joseph Cappa, executive director of undergraduate business programs and social sciences at Southern New Hampshire University, an online BS in Business Administration provides an opportunity to combine work/life experience with academics.

-While an online undergraduate degree – business administration instills the sought-after knowledge and skills employers look for in accounting, business law, human resource management, marketing and leadership, combining this degree with a specific field of concentration adds extra value.
-SNHU offers five business administration concentrations online:
+While an online undergraduate degree in business administration instills the sought-after knowledge and skills employers look for in accounting, business law, human resource management, marketing and leadership, combining this degree with a specific field of concentration adds extra value.
+Some options include:

 Concentrations take a deeper dive into particular areas of interest and give degree holders the added advantage of offering more in the way of specialization in the business sector.

-As one of the fastest-growing industries in the U.S., healthcare will offer strong career opportunities to offset the needs of an ever-rising elderly population.
-The U.S. Bureau of Labor Statistics (USBLS) has projected a stellar 23 percent growth in employment of medical and health services managers through 2022.
-A bachelor’s degree in business administration with a concentration in health administration can put you on the path to be a part of that growth.
+As one of the fastest-growing industries in the U.S., healthcare is projected to offer strong career opportunities to offset the needs of an ever-rising elderly population.
+The U.S. Bureau of Labor Statistics (BLS) has projects 17% growth in employment of medical and health services managers through 2024.* A bachelor's degree in business administration with a concentration in health administration can put you on the path to be a part of that growth.

 A concentration in human resources management allows you to gain practical, real-world expertise in employee and labor relations, compensation and benefit systems as well as change and conflict management.
-This is another field in which the USBLS expects faster-than-usual job growth, with a trajectory of 13 percent for human resources, training and labor relations specialists and managers through 2022.
+This is another field in which the BLS expects faster-than-usual job growth, with a trajectory of 9% for human resources, human resources managers through 2024.*

-According to the NH Center for Nonprofits, increasing specialization in the nonprofit sector has created a demand for higher education for those who have chosen to dedicate themselves to nonprofit careers.
-The business of ‘doing good’ needs leaders with strong business acumen at the helm, and SNHU’s BS in Business Administration with a concentration in nonprofit management combines the necessary business foundation with a strong focus on grant writing, governmental and nonprofit accounting, nonprofit management and entrepreneurship.
-With a 21 percent projected job growth reported by USBLS, this bachelor’s degree lends an opportunity to do well while doing good for others.
+According to the New Hampshire Center for Nonprofits, increasing specialization in the nonprofit sector has created a demand for higher education for those who have chosen to dedicate themselves to nonprofit careers.
+The business of 'doing good' needs leaders with strong business acumen at the helm, and a BS in Business Administration with a concentration in nonprofit management combines the necessary business foundation with a strong focus on grant writing, governmental and nonprofit accounting, nonprofit management and entrepreneurship.
+With a 10% projected job growth for social and community service mangers by 2024 reported by BLS, this bachelor's degree lends an opportunity to do well while doing good for others.*

-You not only love business, but you’ve set your sights on a top role, too.
-The concentration in organizational leadership may be your first step in getting there.
+You not only love business, but you've set your sights on a top role, too.
+A concentration in organizational leadership may be your first step in getting there.
 Cut your teeth on core business courses and whet your appetite with the tools and skills needed for survival, growth, increased productivity and conflict management as the leader of an organization.
-With the USBLS projecting nearly a half-million new management roles by 2020, you’ll find ample opportunities with this focused online bachelor’s degree program.

 Here's what you know now: An online undergraduate degree is the way to go.
 Business administration makes sense if you want to progress in your career plans.
 You understand the value of the various degree concentrations and how they can help you differentiate yourself in the marketplace.
 All you need to do now is get started.
 Why not do it today?